mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 This should also give you a better understanding of seeing another persons system, and Art, while understanding the reasons for "why" it is expressed the way it is.

 (I'm constantly frustrated by obfuscation for no reason.
-Clarity doesn't diminish art ... it may, however, diminish the ego of the artist who isn't prepared, or, doesn't really know what they are saying ... )
+Clarity doesn't diminish art ... it may, however, diminish the ego of the artist who isn't prepared, or, maybe, doesn't really know what they are saying ... )

 [About the Artist](https://github.com/mycroftwilde/devil-steps-in-a-myth-system/tree/main/artist)